yyccbb/tp/docs/UserGuide.md

 Deletes the Tutorial tag corresponding to the specified tag name.
 If the specified tag does not exist, no change should happen.

+Warning: All persons with the specified Tutorial tag will also have the tag removed.

 Format: `tuttag del /t TAG`

 Examples:

-* `tuttag del /t WED09` deletes WED09 as a valid Tutorial tag.
+* `tuttag del /t WED09` deletes WED09 as a valid Tutorial tag, and removes the WED09 tag from all persons.

 ### Listing All Tutorials: `tuttag list`